-MCAA believes that access to technology in school gives students greater opportunities to learn, create, communicate, collaborate and develop skills that will prepare them for work, life and citizenship.
-We expect all students to exercise responsible and ethical behaviors while online as a demonstration of a good digital citizen.
+MCAA believes that access to technology in school provides students greater opportunities to learn, create, communicate, collaborate and develop skills that will prepare them for work, life and citizenship.
+Therefore, MCAA is pleased to provide network, internet, and devices to all students, faculty, and staff.
+We expect all students to exercise responsible and ethical behaviors while online as a demonstration of good digital citizenship.
 We are committed to helping students develop the technology and problem solving skills necessary to support their future successes.